lizadaly/utopia-novels/books/300-years-hence/book.md

 “I am sorry you ask that question,—for it is one on which I do not like to converse—but

- {.stanza}
-‘The Indians have departed—gone is their hunting ground,

-And the twanging of their bow-string is a forgotten sound.
+>‘The Indians have departed—gone is their hunting ground, And the twanging of their bow-string is a forgotten sound.
 Where dwelleth yesterday—and where is echo’s cell?
 Where hath the rainbow vanished—there doth the Indian dwell!’

 “When our own minds were sufficiently enlightened, when our hearts were sufficiently inspired by the humane principles of the Christian